-Roy is a 13 month old male who has been followed in the Pediatric outpatient clinic.
-He was born at term by normal vaginal delivery without complications and his birth weight was 3300g.
-His mother did not have any problems during the pregnancy.
+Roy is a 13-month-old male who has been followed in the pediatric outpatient clinic.
+He was born at term by normal vaginal delivery without complications.
+His birth weight was 3300 grams.
+His mother did not have any problems during pregnancy.
 At 6 months of age, you noticed his head control was poor and at 9 months you were concerned that he was still not able to sit.
-Currently, he calls everyone "mama" and follows one-step commands.
+Currently, he calls everyone "mama" and he follows one-step commands.
 He is able to drink from a cup.
-He is able to roll over from his stomach to his back but he is not able to sit independently or stand.
+He can roll over from his stomach to his back, but he is not able to sit independently or stand.
 Vital signs are normal.
-His height and weight are both between the 25-50th percentiles and his head circumference is within 2 standard deviations of the mean.
-Some primitive reflexes such as the Asymmetric Tonic Neck Reflex (ATNR) persist and he has increased muscle tone, especially in his legs.
+His height and weight are both between the 25 to 50th percentiles and his head circumference is within 2 standard deviations of the mean.
+Some primitive reflexes such as the asymmetric tonic neck reflex (ATNR) persist and he has increased muscle tone, especially in his legs.
 His deep tendon reflexes are exaggerated.

-Cerebral palsy (CP) is defined as a non-progressive, but often clinically changing motor impairment due to an abnormality of the developing brain, which can evolve in its clinical manifestations over months to years.
+Cerebral palsy (CP) is defined as a non-progressive disorder of movement and posture due to an abnormality of the developing brain, which can evolve in its clinical manifestations over months to years.
 It is a symptom complex or a descriptive term rather than a specific disease, making its case definition moderately variable, which is why prevalence estimates can vary greatly.
 Intellectual, sensory, and/or behavioral problems may also exist although the primary abnormality must be a motor deficit.
-The prevalence is estimated at about 2 per 1000 early school aged children (1).
+The prevalence is estimated at about 3.2 per 1000 live births (1).

 CP is often classified according to the predominant type of motor impairment: spastic, dyskinetic, ataxic, or mixed.
-Spastic CP is the most common type and affects 70-80% of individuals with CP.
+Spastic CP is the most common type and affects 75% to 85% of individuals with CP (6,8).
 It is characterized by a generalized increase in muscle tone.
-CP can be further classified based on which limbs are involved, the suspected etiology or functional capacities.
+CP can be further classified based on which limbs are involved, the suspected etiology, or functional capacities.
 Spastic diplegia associated with periventricular leukomalacia (PVL) is a common type of spastic CP in which, the lower extremities are more involved than the upper extremities.
-In hemiplegia, one side of the body is more involved.
-All the extremities and often trunk and oral motor function are also affected in spastic quadriplegia.
+In hemiplegia, one side of the body is more involved (10).
+All the extremities and often trunk and oral motor function are also affected in spastic quadriplegia (10,11).

 Choreoathetoid CP is a subtype of dyskinetic CP.
 Athetosis are slow writhing involuntary movements and involves distal limbs.
 Choreiform movements are asymmetric, uncoordinated, involuntary muscle contractions.
-These movements are more prominent under stress and their intensity may change.
+These movements are more prominent under stress and their intensity may change (10,12).
 It may not be apparent until about 12 to 18 months of age when a toddler starts to show athetoid or dystonic posturing on voluntary movements.
-One known cause of this form of CP is encephalopathy associated with very high bilirubin levels during the neonatal period.
+One known cause of this form of CP is bilirubin encephalopathy (kernicterus) associated with very high bilirubin levels during the neonatal period (6,10).

-Ataxic CP is characterized by cerebellar dysfunction.
-This is the least common type with a frequency of 1% among individuals with CP.
-Mixed CP involves both symptoms of upper motor neuron and extrapyramidal symptoms.
+Ataxic CP is characterized by cerebellar dysfunction, with slow, jerky speech.
+This is the least common type with a frequency of 1% among individuals with CP (9,10).
+Mixed CP involves both symptoms of upper motor neuron and extrapyramidal symptoms (9,10).
 For example, a child who has spastic quadriplegia may also have choreoathetoid movements.

 The diagnosis of CP is essentially clinical and depends on knowledge of normal development and its variation.
 While no factors or combination of factors is an absolute predictor of CP, certain situations warrant closer monitoring.
 It is also important to remember that the neurological picture may change as the child grows older and the CNS matures.
 It is often difficult to diagnose children with CP before 6 months of age, since most diagnoses occur at 12 to 24 months (13).
 Recent advances in neuroimaging and greater understanding of CP clinical history and physical signs have improved physicians’ ability in making an earlier diagnosis (13,14).
 Early diagnosis is particularly important in a preterm infant to optimize impact on the developing brain’s neuroplasticity and to improve access to care for these infants by providing early parental support (13,14).
 Preventative measures include magnesium sulfate given to infants less than 32 weeks gestation (13) and therapeutic hypothermia done within 6 hours after birth (15).

 During infancy, feeding difficulty is an important sign.
-A child may continue to need gavage (tube) feedings.
-He or she may be difficult to feed, or require an excessive amount of time for feeding.
-A child may have failure to thrive or a poor rate of head growth due to a serious insult to the brain.
-Constipation is another symptom among infants with CP, due to reduced mobility and dietary factors.
+These children may continue to need gavage (tube) feedings.
+They may be difficult to feed or require an excessive amount of time for feeding.
+They may have poor weight gain or a poor rate of head growth due to a serious insult to the brain.
+Constipation is another common symptom among infants with CP, due to reduced mobility and dietary factors.
 They may be quiet and very easy, or irritable during infancy.
-The child may show a premature handedness preference during the first 18 months of life.
-This can be an early sign of hemiplegia.
+These children may show a premature handedness preference prior to 18 months of age, which can be an early sign of hemiplegia.